-Clear cell carcinoma is a type of cancer that starts in the ovary.
+Clear cell carcinoma is a type of ovarian cancer.
 Most clear cell carcinomas are associated with a condition called endometriosis.
 Endometriosis is the presence of endometrial tissue (which is normally found in the uterus) outside of the uterus and the ovary is a common location to find endometriosis.
 About 1% of patients with endometriosis will develop a tumour related to their endometriosis and these tumours most commonly occur in the ovary.

-An intraoperative consultation is an opportunity for your surgeon and pathologist to examine the tumour, lymph nodes, or other tissue samples at the time of surgery.
+An intraoperative consultation, also known as a frozen section, is an opportunity for your surgeon and pathologist to examine the tumour, lymph nodes, or other tissue samples at the time of surgery.
 During this consultation, a frozen section may be performed where the tissue is quickly examined under the microscope.
 The purpose of an intraoperative consultation and frozen section is to provide your surgeon with information that will help guide decisions made at the time of surgery.

 The tumour cells in clear cell carcinoma can spread from the ovary to another nearby organ such as the fallopian tube or the ovary on the other side of the body.
 If tumour cells are seen on the surface of the fallopian tube or ovary, it suggests that they have travelled there from the tumour.
 The spread of cells from the tumour to another body site is called metastasis.
 This information is important because a tumour that has spread or metastasized from one organ to another is given a higher tumour (T) stage (see Pathologic stage below).